signalsforgranted/draft-grant-ntp-ntq/draft-grant-ntp-ntq.md

 **TODO**: Confirm ALPN reuse

 All key establishment requests and responses MUST take place through the use of streams; other types MUST NOT be used.
-The client must initiate an initial bidirectional stream, starting from 0.
+The client must initiate an initial bidirectional stream, starting from stream 0.
 After each complete key establishment request has been sent, it MUST send a STREAM FIN message to indicate no further data be sent.

 All payloads sent within the stream must be in accordance with Section 4, [RFC8915].